QuestCraftPlusPlus/QuestCraft/README.md

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, simply press the **Play** button and wait for it to load, it might take a while depending on headset age and model.

+# Known Issues (as of 3.1)
+- Fabulous Graphics stops the game from rendering
+  **_Solution: Switch Graphics Quality to Fast or Fancy**
+- QuestCraft Crashes at Login/Download
+ **_Solutions:
+  Use a hotspot
+  Try a different WiFi connection
+  Use a previous version of QuestCraft (like 3.0.1)_**
+- Can't Rebind Keys
+  _Not supported._

 ## Included Mods

 - **[Better Biome Blend](https://modrinth.com/mod/better-biome-blend)** (Fixes and adds features to the Biome Blend setting)